 - Direct Fogging

 Direct fogging is a good option for areas where shutting down the HVAC unit is not an option, like in certain cleanrooms and laboratory spaces.
 As the name implies, direct fogging involves spraying the aerosolized chemicals directly on the surfaces or objects that need to be sterilized.
-Of course, you should be sure to wear the appropriate personal protective equipment and take the necessary safety precautions.
+Of course, you should wear the appropriate personal protective equipment and take the necessary safety precautions.
 In general, H2O2 fog should not be inhaled.

 - Touchpoint Fogging

 Touchpoint fogging is most commonly used in non-controlled environments that could still benefit from sterilization and decontamination efforts.
-Another telling name, touchpoint fogging involves spraying the fogging chemicals on frequently touched surfaces like door handles, workstations, desks, chairs, etc. Again, the appropriate protective gear should be worn and adequate safety and ventilation or isolation measures should be taken.
+Another telling name, touchpoint fogging, involves spraying the fogging chemicals on frequently touched surfaces like door handles, workstations, desks, chairs, etc. Again, the appropriate protective gear should be worn, and adequate safety and ventilation or isolation measures should be taken.

 Regardless of the fogging method used, some chemical fogging standards can be counted on across the board, like the H2O2 won’t affect the HEPA filters and the fog will not leave a residue.

-The approach that makes the most sense for your sanitization needs will depend on the environment or objects that need to be decontaminated, but H2O2 fogging can be counted on to nearly completely eliminate bacteria, fungus, viruses, and more in entire rooms or on specific objects and surfaces.
+The approach that makes the most sense for your sanitization needs will depend on the environment or objects that need to be decontaminated, but H2O2 fogging can be counted on to nearly eliminate bacteria, fungus, viruses, and more in entire rooms or on specific objects and surfaces.

 With COVID-19 raising society’s awareness of the prevalence of viral contaminants and increasing the demand to keep those contaminants under control, there’s never been a better time to explore your Cleanroom Cleaning options.